yokithsuryam/Transliteration_RNN_GRU/README.md

-# Transliteration_RNN_LSTM
+# Transliteration_RNN_GRU
-Develop a model to translate from one language to another character using  RNN LSTM
+Develop a model to translate from one language to another character using  RNN GRU

 ==================================================================

 --- Test Set Results ---

-✅ Exact Match Accuracy: 26.50%
+✅ Character Accuracy: 0.00%
-📊 Character Error Rate (CER): 23.67%
+✅ Word Accuracy: 100.00%

 ==================================================================